mikro-orm/mikro-orm/docs/docs/entity-manager.md

 `em.flush()` will go through all managed entities, compute appropriate change sets and perform according database queries.
-As an entity loaded from database becomes managed automatically, you do not have to call persist on those, and flush is enough to update them.
+As an entity loaded from database becomes managed automatically, we do not have to call persist on those, and flush is enough to update them.

 ```ts